openflighthpc/flight-silo/README.md

 This command is used to save the local migration archives to the cloud.

 ```
-flight silo migration push # push the local migration archives and automatically set a main silo for those archives that has not defined a main silo.
+flight silo migration push # push the local migration archives and use default silo for undefined archives
-flight silo migration push --main <silo name> # push the local migration archives and set a specific main silo for those archives that has not defined a main silo.
+flight silo migration push --repo <silo name> # push the local migration archives and set a specific silo for those undefined archives.
 ```

 ### Command: migration pull